kiraoyd/terraform_practice_2023/README.md

 Kubernetes allows us to deploy Docker Containers at scale.
 It will streamline the process of distributing the containers across multiple AWS (or other providers) servers.
-Once we have kubernetes set up in our terraform infastructure, using the k8's-app service, we'll be able to host all of our websites docker containers across AWS's cloud.
+Once we have kubernetes set up in our terraform infastructure, using the kubernetes deployment and service, we'll be able to host all of our websites docker containers across AWS's cloud.
 Each Docker container that makes up our site, can be spun up on a different one of AWS's EC2 server instances, and kubernetes ensures they will all work together to deploy our site seamlessly.

+The Control Plane in kubernetes is responsible for managing the Kubernetes cluster, the 'brains' of the operation.
+It stores the clusters state, monitors the containers and coordinates actions across the cluster.
+It also runs the API server liek kubectl (API you can use from the command-line) to control whats happening in the cluster.

+Worker Nodes are the actual servers used to run your containers, they are entirely managed by the control plane which tells each worker node what containers it should run.
 Let's see if I can get the kubernetes deployment and service code up and running.

 Download kubectl: